 C3.
 Does the government operate with openness and transparency?
 1 / 4

 Transparency and access to government information are limited in practice.
 The AJK government has made a gesture toward transparency by posting basic information about its departments online.
-The GB chief minister in 2017 similarly committed his administration to adopting an e-governance approach, according to which departments will post a record of their proceedings online, but it was unclear when the plan would be implemented.

 ADDITIONAL DISCRETIONARY POLITICAL RIGHTS QUESTION